 - Submit an Annual Grants application to the appropriate legislative body (either the Undergraduate Senate or the Graduate Student Council).

 - Have the appropriate legislative body approve their VSO budget for placement on the General Elections & Annual Grant Approval ballot.

 If a VSO goes through the Usual Process and is not content with their recommended allocation, they may still obtain ballot access.
 These are the steps:

 - Submit a petitioning declaration through our filing form which will be open from March 10-19 (end of Winter Quarter).
-Links to the form will be posted here and on the elections home page.
+You can submit a petition here

 - Obtain 15% of signatures from the relevant Association population on the Primary Elections & Annual Grant Petitioning ballot (either graduates or undergraduates).